 There are a number of professional options available to help get rid of stubborn underarm blackheads.

-A dermatologist is a good resource for you as you prepare to go to battle with these underarm blackheads.
+- Speak With a Dermatologist - A dermatologist is a good resource for you as you prepare to go to battle with these underarm blackheads.

 The simple answer is yes.
 These specially designed blackhead extractors work when looking to remove the comedonal acne from under the arms.
 However, you should speak with a professional before trying to use the extractor on your own.
 Improper use of the tool may cause lasting damage to the skin and do more harm than good.